-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: • Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime \$0 copayment • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) 20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum. • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Please refer to the 'Inpatient hospital care' section in this benefits chart for applicable costsharing. • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment Home dialysis equipment and supplies Please refer to the 'Durable medical equipment (DME) and related supplies' section in this benefits chart for applicable costsharing.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime \$0 copayment Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Please refer to the 'Inpatient hospital care' section in this benefits chart for applicable costsharing. • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment Home dialysis equipment and supplies Please refer to the 'Durable medical equipment (DME) and related supplies' section in this benefits chart for applicable costsharing.
 Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
 Please refer to the 'Home health agency care' section in this benefits chart for applicable cost-sharing.

-What you must pay when Services that are covered for you you get these services Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 \$0 copayment per stay of this document.
-Skilled nursing facilities are sometimes called Per admission or per stay benefit period applies.
-SNFs.)
+Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care

+(For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Skilled nursing facilities are sometimes called SNFs.)

 A prior hospital stay is not required.

-A prior hospital stay is not Covered services include but are not limited to: required.
-Semiprivate room (or a private room if medically You pay these amounts until you reach the out-ofnecessary) pocket maximum.
-Meals, including special diets Skilled nursing services Prior authorization may be • Physical therapy, occupational therapy, and speech required.
-Please contact therapy the plan for additional Drugs administered to you as part of your plan of care details. (this includes substances that are naturally present in the body, such as blood clotting factors.)
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

+Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)

-at the time you leave the hospital
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse or domestic partner is living at the time you leave the hospital